 HOW IT WORKS

-Residents live in an 11-unit apartment complex for a year or more and, with the assistance of social workers, obtain the counseling, child care, employment, educational and transportation services they need to become self-sufficient.
+Residents live in an 11-unit apartment complex for up to 12 months and, with the assistance of social workers, obtain the counseling, child care, employment, educational and transportation services they need to become self-sufficient.
 Each of the units is beautifully furnished by a local congregation.

 Secure, confidential, independent living environment